Divi Tips : Hello Bar - Notification Bar

 Notif Bar Demo 2

-4 - Selected alternatives and resources
+4 - Alternatives and resources sorted on the component

 To go further and if you have real marketing needs, you can rely on specialized extensions that offer many features for your promotional bars: